 What factors were taken into consideration to choose the partner, and how do you perceive the collaboration with IT experts from Poland?

 I’ve spoken about these factors above, but the main factor was definitely the quality and culture.
-We looked at hiring developers from other countries such as India and Ukraine, but from my perspective, employing people in Poland has a good balance between direct and indirect costs.
-The thing is that when you’re looking for a software development company, you need to consider not only the direct costs (legal, salaries, cost of living, taxes, etc.), but also about the indirect costs (cultural differences, different communication styles, time zones, etc.).
+We looked at hiring developers from other countries, such as India and Ukraine, but from my perspective, employing people in Poland has a good balance between direct and indirect costs.
+The thing is that when you’re looking for a software development company, you need to consider not only the direct costs (legal, salaries, cost of living, taxes, etc.) but also the indirect costs (cultural differences, different communication styles, time zones, etc.).

 When we were looking at different companies, we also wanted to collaborate with a business that’s a similar size to ours.
 We’re a mid-sized company, so we didn’t want to work with a big player where we would be just one of hundreds of clients.

 Poland is really close to Denmark, so these indirect costs tend to be lower.
-People have great English skills, and the developers have experience with working with teams from different European countries and use the same tools as TrackMan engineers.
+People have great English skills, and the developers have experience with working with teams from different European countries and using the same tools as TrackMan engineers.
 It’s also in the same time zone, so it’s easy to connect or fly in.

-Was there anything that surprised you about the collaboration, i.e. any particularly memorable moments?
+Was there anything that surprised you about the collaboration, i.e., any particularly memorable moments?

 I think the most memorable thing from the partnership was how well the teams from Poland and Denmark blended.
 The Polish team was great, had skills and relevant experience, and we often invited them over to our main headquarters in Denmark.
-I really enjoyed the social aspect of our collaboration and I know that Ulrich [Landbo, TrackMan’s Head of Team Sports Application] did too.
+I really enjoyed the social aspect of our collaboration, and I know that Ulrich [Landbo, TrackMan’s Head of Team Sports Application] did too.

-We made multiple visits to the Spyrosoft office in Poland and I was surprised by the fact that while the city itself was really modern, you could also see its industrial past in its architecture and how it is set up.
+We made multiple visits to the Spyrosoft office in Poland, and I was surprised by the fact that while the city itself was really modern, you could also see its industrial past in its architecture and how it is set up.

 What advice would you give to someone who wants to find an ideal technological partner?

-I would really recommend organising a type of a tender just like we did at TrackMan.
+I would really recommend organising a type of tender just like we did at TrackMan.
 Choose 3 – 4 companies and talk with the engineering teams from all of them.
-Don’t forget about a structured way to assess the technical skills, but also take an in-depth look at how the company treats its current employees, what’s the internal culture and the communication style.
+Don’t forget about a structured way to assess the technical skills, but also take an in-depth look at how the company treats its current employees, what is the internal culture and communication style.
 With the right approach and after doing your research, I’m sure you’ll do it right and find an ideal business partner.